nwhator/alx-interview/0x00-pascal_triangle/README.md

 ## Contribution

 Contributions are welcome!
-If you have any improvements, optimizations, or additional features to suggest, please feel free to submit a pull request.
+If you have any improvements, optimizations, or additional features to suggest.
+Please feel free to submit a pull request.
 Let's collaborate to enhance Pascal's Triangle implementations and make them even more efficient and versatile!

 ## Get Started